-On June 15, 2007 the Company entered into a purchase agreement with MicroPace Pty Ltd Inc., ("MicroPace"), which was amended in June 2008.
-Under the amended agreement, MicroPace produced a derivative of one of their products tailored for the cardiac surgical environment, known as the "MicroPace ORLabTM" for worldwide distribution by the Company.
-Pursuant to the terms of the amended agreement, in order for the Company to retain exclusive distribution rights, the Company is required to purchase a minimum of 70 units during 2008 and is required to purchase 80 units each for 2009 and 2010.
-As of September 30, 2010, a total of 164 units have been purchased by the Company.
+On June 15, 2007, the Company entered into a purchase agreement with MicroPace Pty Ltd Inc. ("MicroPace").
+The agreement, as amended, provides for MicroPace to produce a derivative of one of their products tailored for the cardiac surgical environment, known as the "MicroPace ORLabTM" for worldwide distribution by the Company.
+Pursuant to the terms of the amended agreement, in order for the Company to retain exclusive distribution rights, the Company is required to purchase a minimum of 40 units during the period December 1, 2010 through December 31, 2011 to extend exclusivity through 2012 and an additional 40 units during 2012 to extend exclusivity through December 31, 2013.
+A total of 21 units were purchased by the Company between December 1, 2010 and March 31, 2011, and 19 units remain to be purchased by December 31, 2011 in order to retain exclusive distribution rights through December 31, 2012.
 Units purchased in excess of yearly minimums in a year reduce future minimum purchase requirements.
-The Company has 66 units remaining to purchase by December 31, 2010 under the commitment in order to retain exclusive distribution rights.